valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 flag `REDISMODULE_HASH_COUNT_ALL` is set, inserted fields not previously existing in the hash are also counted.

-If the return value is zero, `errno` is set (since Redis 6.2) as follows:
+If the return value is zero, `errno` is set (since Redis OSS 6.2) as follows:

 - EINVAL if any unknown flags are set or if key is NULL.
 - ENOTSUP if the key is associated with a non Hash value.